-If node only hears RTS but not CTS it is an exposed terminal and should be allowed to transmit - but if it is transmitting then the node that sent the CTS will not be able to hear ACK, and may retransmit.
+If node only hears RTS but not CTS it is an exposed terminal and should be allowed to transmit - but if it is transmitting then the node that sent the RTS will not be able to hear the ACK for it packet, and may retransmit.

 This can be avoided if nodes are not allowed to transmit if they hear either a RTS or CTS.
+However this results in lower throughput.